-Take a deep breath.
 It will help your brain and keep you grounded.
 You got this.

-And then...

-Gather your people.
+And then gather your people.

 Who are your friends/family (chosen and related!) and do y'all have a plan?
 Who are your neighbors?
 Do you have each other's emergency contact information?
 Who makes you feel good and grounded?
 Who do you want to be around when you're stressed out?
-Reach out to folks in town and friends in other locations who might be able to host you in case of an evacuation.
+Reach out to folks in town and friends out of town who might be able to host you in case of an evacuation.

-Laura's Tips for Emergency Contacts

-"It's a good idea to designate people as emergency contacts in case you're busy or don't have service - provide your trusted friends/relatives' with each other's contact info.
+Laura's Tips for Emergency Contacts: "It's a good idea to designate people as emergency contacts in case you're busy or don't have service - provide your trusted friends/relatives' with each other's contact info.
 For example, my mom has my best friend's phone number and my boyfriend's mom's phone number as well."